avnet-iotconnect/avnet-iotc-mtb-psoc-edge-voice-assistant/README.md

 Please refer to the
-[Infineon's original project's Operation section](https://github.com/Infineon/mtb-example-psoc-edge-voice-assistant-deploy?tab=readme-ov-file#operation) for more information on how to interact with the device using the voice prompts or other demos, in addition to the supported **Smart Lights Demo**.
+[Infineon's original project's Operation section](https://github.com/Infineon/mtb-example-psoc-edge-voice-assistant-deploy?tab=readme-ov-file#operation) for more information on how to interact with the device using the voice prompts or the two other original Infoneon's demos, in addition to the supported **Smart Lights Demo**.

 This project has a three project structure: CM33 secure, CM33 non-secure, and CM55 projects.
 All three projects are programmed to the external QSPI flash and executed in Execute in Place (XIP) mode.
 Extended boot launches the CM33 secure project from a fixed location in the external flash, which then configures the protection settings and launches the CM33 non-secure application.
 Additionally, CM33 non-secure application enables CM55 CPU and launches the CM55 application.

+The M55 processor performs the DEEPCRAFT™ model heavy lifting and reports the data via IPC to the M33 processor.
+The M33 Non-Secure application is a custom /IOTCONNECT application that is receiving the IPC messages, processing the data and sending it to /IOTCONNECT.
+This application can receive Cloud-To-Device commands as well and control one of the board LEDs or control the application flow.

 > **Note:**
 > 1. The Audio and Voice middleware included in this example has a limited operation of about 15 and 30 minutes.
 For the unlimited license, contact Infineon support.